 Any student in good academic standing (2.0 GPA or better) may apply for admission to the Liberal Studies degree program.
 At the time that the degree proposal is submitted to the Liberal Studies Program Coordinator, a student must have at least 21 more credits of course work still to undertake in the major-equivalent beginning with the subsequent semester or term.

-- An explanation of why these goals cannot be achieved through an existing major program;
+- an explanation of why these goals cannot be achieved through an existing major program at UHH;

-- A justification of the courses that will comprise the major-equivalent, which have a minimum of 33 semester hours, of which at least 24 hours must be in upper-division courses.
+- a list of courses that will comprise the major-equivalent, which a minimum of 33 credits, of which at least 24 credits must be in upper-division courses.

 The student will select a faculty advisor from among UH Hilo faculty, who will work with the student to design the program of courses, write the Student Learning Outcomes, and will provide a memo endorsing the academic rigor and coherence of the proposed program of courses.

-Students pursuing the Liberal Studies major equivalent must complete all UH Hilo requirements in the General Education Basic, Area, and Integrative categories and all other graduation requirements applying to students at UH Hilo, including the baccalaureate degree requirements.
+Students pursuing the Liberal Studies major equivalent must complete all UH Hilo requirements in the General Education Foundations, Diversification, Structural and Integrative categories and all other graduation requirements applying to students at UH Hilo, including the baccalaureate degree requirements.